-- 8. BPD members shall not terminate or disperse any protest or assembly unless the protest or assembly has turned into a Civil Disturbance or threatens to turn imminently into a Civil Disturbance, and a dispersal order has been given in accordance with this policy and Policy 413, Mobile Field Force. - 8.1.
-Only a BPD command member ranked Major or above may declare an assembly unlawful.
+- 413, Mobile Field Force. - 16.1.
+Only a command member ranked Major or above may declare an assembly unlawful.
 If no commander of the rank Major or above is available, the declaration may be made by a Lieutenant or Captain who is serving as the Shift Commander or District Commander.
-Any declaration that an assembly is unlawful must be subsequently documented in writing. - NOTE: The highest ranking member at the scene will always assume the role of Incident Commander until relieved by a superior commander or other person designated as Incident Commander based on the nature of the incident. - 8.2.
-An assembly shall not be deemed unlawful unless the BPD command member deeming it unlawful determines that there is a threat to public safety (e.g., collective violence, destruction of property, or other injury). - 8.2.1.
-The failure to obtain a permit is not a sufficient basis to declare an assembly unlawful. - 8.2.2.
+Any declaration that an assembly is unlawful must be subsequently documented in writing. - NOTE: The highest ranking member at the scene will always assume the role of Incident Commander until relieved by a superior commander or other person designated as Incident Commander based on the nature of the incident. - 16.2.
+An assembly shall not be deemed unlawful unless the command member deeming it unlawful determines that there is a threat to public safety (e.g., collective violence, destruction of property, or other injury). - 16.2.1.
+The failure to obtain a permit is not a sufficient basis to declare an assembly unlawful. - 16.2.2.
 The fact that some of the persons involved in an assembly or protest have engaged in unlawful acts on prior occasions is not a valid basis for declaring an assembly unlawful. - NOTE: The decision to declare an assembly unlawful will be rare.
 It requires clear justification and extensive documentation detailing the facts that lead to the decision.
-The report documenting the reasons for declaring an assembly unlawful will include BWC footage from members at the scene. - 8.3.
+The report documenting the reasons for declaring an assembly unlawful will include BWC footage from members at the scene. - 16.3.
 Orders to disperse may not be issued except following a declaration that an assembly is unlawful.
 Orders to disperse may only be made by a Lieutenant or above, following receipt of a declaration that an assembly is unlawful.
-Any order to disperse must be subsequently documented in writing. - 8.3.1.
-Absent exigent circumstances, orders to disperse shall not be issued until after BPD has attempted to communicate with the leaders, organizers, or other participants in the protest or demonstration and resolve the situation so that the unlawful activity decreases and the First Amendment Assembly or Demonstration can continue. - 8.3.2.
-If a crowd disperses following a declaration of unlawful assembly and reconvenes at a different location where the participants engage in a lawful First Amendment Assembly or Demonstration, no order to disperse shall be issued unless it is established that the assembly is unlawful and adequate warnings are rendered per Policy 413, Mobile Field Force. - 8.4.
-BPD members must obtain supervisory approval, to be documented as soon as practicable, before issuing any citations or making arrests related to a refusal to obey a dispersal order or related to any other public protest activities, unless those activities pose a threat of imminent harm to persons or property and violate a state or local law.
+Any order to disperse must be subsequently documented in writing. - NOTE: Orders to disperse may be issued by Foxtrot's crew via the helicopter's public address system provided a Lieutenant or above directs the crew to issue the order consistent with the above policy.
+By directing Foxtrot to relay the order, the member ranked Lieutenant or above shall verify their rank and authority via radio (e.g., "[unit number] to Foxtrot, I am a [rank Lieutenant or above] and hereby under my authority authorize you to start issuing a dispersal order.").
+Any additional dispersal orders to be made via Foxtrot's public address system shall be relayed via radio in a similar manner. - 16.3.1.
+Absent exigent circumstances, orders to disperse shall not be issued until after BPD has attempted to communicate with the leaders, organizers, or other participants in the protest or demonstration and resolve the situation so that the unlawful activity decreases and the First Amendment Assembly or Demonstration can continue. - 16.3.2.
+If a crowd disperses following a declaration of unlawful assembly and reconvenes at a different location where the participants engage in a lawful First Amendment Assembly or Demonstration, no order to disperse shall be issued unless it is established that the assembly is unlawful and adequate warnings are rendered per Policy 413, Mobile Field Force.